slott56/py-web-tool/src/pyweb.rst

         base\_path: Path
         #: The tokenizer used to find commands
         tokenizer: Tokenizer
-        # TODO: options parser class should be here, also.

         # State of the reader
         #: Parent context for @i commands